aridevelopment-de/fabric-packet-logger/README.md

 ## Why do you not use Reflections/... to convert the packet data?

 Mainly because I want to learn about packets themselves.
 Also, I think serializing each packet itself can help in the process of filtering the correct data and thus making it better for developers to understand.
 It also allows me to provide fallback values / filtering if certain data is missing.

+I may use Reflections/VarHandles in the future tho.
+It depends on the features I want to implement.

 ## What are these ids?